rajpandya737/Anisync/README.md

 1. `app.py`: The main Python script.
 2. `config.py`: Contains all constants used in the program.
-3. `data_processing.py`: Stores all data retrival functions.
+3. `data_processing.py`: Stores all data retrieval functions.
 4. `db.py`: Runs any database related functions, used to add data to the database.
 5. `static/css`: Contains CSS for each of the respective HTML files.
 The CSS is minified.
 6. `static/images`: Contains all images used in the project.